awsdocs/aws-cost-management-user-guide/doc_source/billing-what-is.md

 AWS Billing and Cost Management is the service that you use to pay your AWS bill, monitor your usage, and budget your costs\.

-The service automatically charges the credit card you provided when you signed up for a new account with AWS\.
+AWS automatically charges the credit card you provided when you signed up for a new account with AWS\.
 Charges appear on your credit card bill monthly\.
 You can view or update credit card information, and designate a different credit card for AWS to charge, on the [https://console.aws.amazon.com/billing/home?#/paymentmethods](https://console.aws.amazon.com/billing/home?#/paymentmethods) page in the Billing and Cost Management console\.
 For more information about accessing the console, see [Opening the Billing and Cost Management Console and Dashboard](view-billing-dashboard.md#opening-billing-dashboard)\.

 **Note**
 If you chose India as your contact address country when you signed up, you might be an Amazon Internet Services Pvt\.
 Ltd \(AISPL\) customer, and you might need to approve the charges before your credit card can be billed\.
 For more information about paying as an AISPL customer, see [To pay your AISPL bill](edit-aispl-payment-method.md#aispl-pay-bill)\.

+**Topics**
 + [Features in Billing and Cost Management](#billingfeatures)
 + [Are You a First\-Time Billing User?](#billingresources)
 + [Related Services](#relatedservices)